dicej/go-wasi-http-example/README.md

 ABI](https://github.com/WebAssembly/component-model/blob/main/design/mvp/Concurrency.md).

-As of this writing, not everything has been upstreamed and released, so this relies on Git submodules pointed at specific commits.
-Once everything is merged, we'll be able to switch to the upstream tools.
+As of this writing, not everything has been upstreamed and released, so this relies on specific Git revisions of certain tools.
+Once everything is merged, we'll be able to switch to the upstream releases.

 ### Building and Running